...

 🇮🇳 Indian Kashmir’s Gulmarg: Risk Meets Reward

-Not long after last winter’s epic trip to Hokkaido, I found myself thinking ahead to 2026.
-As a university English teacher in South Korea, I’m lucky to get two long paid vacations each year: summer and winter.
-That said, I’m also planning under the confines of an English teacher’s salary.
+Not long after last winter’s trip to Hokkaido, I found myself thinking ahead to 2026.
+As a university English teacher in South Korea, I’m lucky to get two long paid vacations each year, summer and winter, although I’m still working within the limits of an English teacher’s salary.

-With a milestone birthday on the horizon and a growing urge to avoid the Japow-chasing crowd (for all the reasons I’ve already touched on), I started dreaming — and scouring the internet — for ski destinations in Asia that were still a little under the radar and within reach of my budget.
+With a milestone birthday coming up and a growing urge to avoid the Japow-chasing crowd (for all the reasons I’ve already covered), I started looking for ski destinations in Asia that were still a little under the radar and within reach of my budget.

-My first Google search?: “Can you ski in Kashmir?”
+My first Google search began with: “Can you ski in Kashmir?”

-That question led me straight to Gulmarg, a high-altitude ski zone in Indian-administered Kashmir known for its massive vertical, deep snow, and full-on adventure vibe.
-After looking through a few tour operators, I was drawn to Gulmarg Powder Guides.
-Their decade-plus of experience and strong local reputation stood out immediately.
+That question led me straight to Gulmarg, a high-altitude ski zone in Indian-administered Kashmir known for its massive vertical, deep snow, and full-on adventure feel.
+After looking through a few tour operators, I kept coming back to Gulmarg Powder Guides.

 🎥 Watch: Salomon TV’s Dream Trip to Kashmir with Gulmarg Powder Guides

 For a while, Gulmarg was the plan.
-I even had a crew of Colorado friends lined up to join me.
-Then came the tragic April 2025 attack in Pahalgam, just a few hours away.
+I even had a few Colorado friends tentatively lined up to join.
+Then the tragic April 2025 attack happened in Pahalgam, only a few hours away.

-What had once felt like an edgy but reasonable decision suddenly became a hard sell.
-My would-be travel partners dropped out immediately.
-I didn’t blame them — and I hit the pause button too.
-But I haven’t crossed Gulmarg off the list.
-Not yet.
-For now, I’m staying tuned in and weighing things carefully.
+What had felt like an edgy but reasonable choice suddenly became a much harder sell.
+My would-be travel partners backed out right away.
+I didn’t blame them, and I hit pause too.
+I wasn’t ready to cross Gulmarg off the list, but I needed to see how things unfolded.

-Here’s the thing: I’m not reckless, and I’m definitely not chasing danger.
-But I also don’t believe in letting fear dictate all my choices.
-I visited Sri Lanka in 2017 and had an incredible trip.
-Two years later, a major terrorist attack rocked the country.
+Here’s the thing.
+I’m not reckless, and I’m not chasing danger for the story.
+I just don’t believe in letting fear make every decision for me.
+I visited Sri Lanka in 2017 and had an incredible experience.
+Two years later, a major attack hit the country.
 Bad things happen everywhere.
-Honestly, I’d wager the homicide rate in Denver is higher than the actual risk I’d face skiing in Kashmir — though good luck convincing my parents of that.

 Expansive powder-covered ridgeline in Gulmarg, Kashmir with untouched snow and scattered trees

-Risk be damned — it really does look this good (image courtesy of Gulmarg Powder Guides)
+Risk be damned — it really does look this good (image: Gulmarg Powder Guides).

 🇰🇿 Shymbulak, Kazakhstan – Chic Powder Near Almaty

-After my Gulmarg plans were put on hold, I kept digging for ski destinations in Asia that were a little outside the norm — and Shymbulak, Kazakhstan kept popping up.
+With Gulmarg on hold, I kept digging for ski destinations in Asia that sit a little outside the usual playbook, and Shymbulak in Kazakhstan kept rising to the surface.

-At first glance, it seemed to check a lot of boxes.
+On paper, it checked a lot of the right boxes.
 The resort sits just outside Almaty, Kazakhstan’s largest city, which makes logistics surprisingly easy.
-You can fly in, hop in a cab, and be at the base area in under an hour.
-That alone felt like a win.
+You can land, grab a cab, and be at the base in under an hour.
+That felt like a win right away.

-Beyond that, the Trans-Ili Alatau Mountains (part of the northern Tian Shan range) looked legit: towering peaks, dry continental snow, and a modern lift system.
-For a place I hadn’t even considered a few weeks earlier, Shymbulak quickly started climbing my list.
+The Trans-Ili Alatau Mountains, part of the northern Tian Shan range, looked legit too.
+Towering peaks, dry continental snow, and a modern lift system.
+Not bad for a place I hadn’t even considered a few weeks earlier.

-Then came the price point.
-Compared to Japan or Europe, Shymbulak is considered very affordable, and from what I could tell, you can stay right at the resort without blowing your budget.
-All in all, it started to look like a high-value destination that still flies under the radar for most North American skiers.
+Then there was the price.
+Compared to Japan or Europe, Shymbulak comes off as very affordable, and slopeside lodging seems reasonably priced.
+It looked like a high-value destination that still flies under the radar for most North American skiers.

-While the surrounding terrain looks undeniably big and beautiful, the resort itself appears relatively compact.
-Many of the runs are groomed, and I couldn’t quite get a sense of how much off-piste or sidecountry is truly accessible without a guide or a touring setup.
-In other words: is it epic — or just. . . pretty decent?
+The deeper I dug, though, the more questions surfaced.
+The surrounding terrain looks big and beautiful, but the resort itself seems relatively compact.
+Many of the runs are groomed, and I couldn’t get a clear sense of how much off-piste or sidecountry is realistically accessible without a guide or a touring setup.

 📷 Watch: Destination – Shymbulak, Kazakhstan by AnewZ